testit-tms/api-client-golang/docs/UpdateParameterRequest.md

 ### NewUpdateParameterRequest

-`func NewUpdateParameterRequest(value string, name string, ) *UpdateParameterRequest`
+`func NewUpdateParameterRequest(id string, value string, name string, ) *UpdateParameterRequest`

 NewUpdateParameterRequest instantiates a new UpdateParameterRequest object This constructor will assign default values to properties that have it defined,